OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/gameplay_entry_comparison.md

 # Gameplay Entry Point Comparison

 In the Machinery you have multiple entry points for your game play code to live in.
 You can make use of *Simulation Entries*, *Entity Component System: Systems or Engines* and also make use of a *Entity Graph* or custom scripting language component.
 The question is more when to use which of the tools?
-The answer to this depends on your games needs.
-To summarize it in the Engine you have about four build in entry points for your game play code which you can use all at the same time and which one to use depends on your use case.
+The answer to this depends on your game's needs.
+To summarize it in the Engine you have about four built-in entry points for your game play code which you can use all at the same time and which one to use depends on your use case.

 The following table will give a brief overview of the different types and their properties: